englercj/harvest-engine/docs/plugin_spec.md

             -- value = the value of the "mytool" key in the module

-            -- The project for the module that used the "mytool" key is currently in scope -- Paths are relative to the plugin json file that contained the module. files { value }
+            -- The project for the module that used the "mytool" key is currently in scope -- Paths are relative to the he_plugin file that contained the module. files { value }
             dependson { "mytool" }